Spread California Love for the Defiant Ones

-- LATINO boys were given 42% of disruption/defiance suspensions.
+- LATINO boys were given 42% of the disruption/defiance suspensions.
 They are only 28% of CA students.

-- LOW-INCOME students were given 83% of disruption/defiance suspensions.
+- LOW-INCOME students were given 83% of the disruption/defiance suspensions.
 They are only 61% of CA students.

-- A 2017 study I published with the UCLA Civil Rights Project found Disruption/defiance suspensions also accounted for 71% of the Latino-White gap in lost instruction in California’s districts with the largest disparities.
+- A 2017 study I published with the UCLA Civil Rights Project found disruption/defiance suspensions also accounted for 71% of the Latino-White gap in lost instruction hours in California’s districts with the largest disparities.